geekgirl101/FFXI-HD-Maps/Q&A.md

 ____
 __Q.
 I don't like your maps, can I go back to the old ones?__

-__A.___ Yes, you can do this in the game by clicking on the - next to the folder name you created for my maps in Pivot and then restart the game.
+__A.__ Yes, you can do this in the game by clicking on the - next to the folder name you created for the maps in Pivot and then restart the game.